mauvehed/hack-doom/docs/Assets.md

 * Open the WAD file in your chosen editor (at this time I recommend [SLADE](http://slade.mancubus.net/).
 * Create a new lump ("Entry" in SLADE) and call it LOADACS.
 * Type the following into the entry:

-> hackdoom // HackDoom scripts
+> hackdoom // Hack Doom scripts

 * Save the lump / Entry, save the WAD, close your chosen editor.

 ## Usage ##